 Orders and Fees

 Custom orders of maps not listed on our catalog will be priced based on map condition and size.
 Please allow 6–8 weeks for custom map orders.
-For details see the map orders and fees page.

 Contact the Map Archive

 The OHS accepts original maps, hand-drawn, printed, or published.
 Copies of maps from Oklahoma State Agencies or United States Federal Agencies are discouraged as they are available elsewhere.

 - Oklahoma State University offers numerous of maps online through their library's website.
 Many historic maps are available to view: www.library.okstate.edu/collections/digital-collections/oklahoma-digital-maps-collection

 - Oklahoma Geological Survey; Oklahoma Petroleum Information Center: www.ogs.ou.edu/level2-OPIC.php